informatics-isi-edu/ermrest/user-doc/acls.md

 schema.
 When not configured locally, the effective schema-level ACL is inherited from the catalog.

-During schema creation, the *owner* is set to the requesting client or to `null` if the client is also an owner of the catalog; all other schema ACLs are set to `null` if not otherwise specified in the request.
+During schema creation, the *owner* defaults to the requesting client or to `null` if the client is also an owner of the catalog at the time of creation; all other schema ACLs are set to `null` if not otherwise specified in the request.

 #### Table ACLs